Event and Program List

 Follow the instructions below.

-Are you suffering from: anxiety, depression, or social isolation?
+Are you dealing with a mental health or serious stress management need?
 Click the button below and a team member from And Still We Rise will reach out for a quick digital screening and will assign you a program that fits your needs.

-Do you have a physical disability, intellectual disability, or developmental disability where adaptive equipment and staff would help you access these programs?
+Do you have a physical, sensory, intellectual, or developmental disability where adaptive equipment and staff would help you access these programs?
 Click the button below and a team member from Waypoint Adventure will reach out to ensure they can accommodate your needs.

 Seasonal Events